tosimiadesoye/beecommerce/README.md

+# ecommerce

 This project was created with Taillwindcss and the MERN stack(MongoDB, Express,React,Node)

-# ecommerce
+## Project structure
+* client
+* server
+* README.MD

-This is a makeup ecommerce web app
+## This is a makeup ecommerce fullstack web app

 ## Features